Derek Jacobi: 1959–1979: Stage debut and breakthrough

 Laurence Olivier discovered Derek Jacobi, inviting him to join the Royal National Theatre.

-Jacobi's talent was recognised by Laurence Olivier, who invited the young actor back to London to become one of the founding members of the new National Theatre, even though at the time Jacobi was relatively unknown.
+Jacobi's talent was recognised by Laurence Olivier, who invited the young actor back to London to become one of the founding members of the new National Theatre, even though Jacobi was relatively unknown at the time.
 He played Laertes in the National Theatre's inaugural production of Hamlet opposite Peter O'Toole in 1963.
 Olivier cast him as Cassio in the successful National Theatre stage production of Othello, a role that Jacobi repeated in the 1965 film version.
 He played Andrei in the NT production and film of Three Sisters (1970), both featuring Olivier.
-On 27 July 1965, Jacobi played Brindsley Miller in the first production of Peter Shaffer's Black Comedy.
-It was presented by the National Theatre at Chichester and subsequently in London.
+On 27 July 1965, Jacobi played Brindsley Miller in the first production of Peter Shaffer's Black Comedy which was presented by the National Theatre at Chichester and subsequently in London.

 After eight years at the National Theatre, Jacobi left in 1971 to pursue different roles.
-In 1972, he starred in the BBC serial Man of Straw, an adaptation of Heinrich Mann's book Der Untertan, directed by Herbert Wise.
+In 1972, he starred in the BBC series Man of Straw, an adaptation of Heinrich Mann's book Der Untertan, directed by Herbert Wise.
 Jacobi appeared in a somewhat tragicomic role, as Lord Fawn, in eight episodes of the 26-episode mini-series The Pallisers for BBC Two in 1974.
 Most of his theatrical work in the 1970s was with the touring classical Prospect Theatre Company, with which he undertook many roles, including Ivanov, Pericles, Prince of Tyre and A Month in the Country opposite Dorothy Tutin (1976).

-Jacobi was increasingly busy with stage and screen acting, but his big breakthrough came in 1976 when he played the title role in the BBC's series I, Claudius.
-He cemented his reputation with his performance as the stammering, twitching Emperor Claudius, winning much praise.
+Jacobi's big breakthrough came in 1976 when he played the title role in the BBC's series I, Claudius in which his performance as the stammering, twitching Emperor Claudius, won much praise and cemented his reputation.
 In 1979, thanks to his international popularity, he took Hamlet on a theatrical world tour through England, Egypt, Greece, Sweden, Australia, Japan and China, playing Prince Hamlet.
 He was invited to perform the role at Kronborg Castle, Denmark, known as Elsinore Castle, the setting of the play.
 In 1978, he appeared in the BBC Television Shakespeare production of Richard II, with Sir John Gielgud and Dame Wendy Hiller.